JordBant/53-ES6/weather-js/readme.md

 -------------
-Readouts on the weather of your current location Readouts on the weather of various locations selected by the user
+Readouts on the weather of your current location Readouts on the weather of various locations selected by the user Readouts on temperature of your location
+Readouts on the percipitation, windspeed and direction and 'feels-like' temperatures

+Option between Celsius and Fahrenheit with the corresponding conversions

-For this project, the weather API being used will be provided by Tomorrow.io
+For this project, the RESTful weather API tomorrow.io will be consumed via Javascript's FetchAPI.